 Minimalism is key when travelling with all of our gear loaded on our bicycles.
 Randy is the resident bike mechanic, so he’s prepared for just about anything!
 Spare spokes, 4 tubes each, spare tires, tools and little pieces of hardware that only he knows how to work with.
 As far as clothing, we will take just three changes of clothes for off-bicycle activity and two complete sets of cycling wear.
 Laundry soap will be our friend at the end of each day.

-One of our goals is to try and make sure that just about everything serves double duty if it’s to occupy valuable space in our panniers.
+One of our goals is to try and make sure that everything serves double duty if it’s to occupy valuable space in our panniers.
 CampSuds soap is a wonderful one-ingredient-does-all solution; laundry, body wash, shampoo and dishes.
-One tech towel will serve for showering and days at the beach too.
+One tech towel will serve for showering as well as days at the beach too.

 Let’s talk food.
 I’m a picky eater and we’re headed to Cuba.
 We’ll be needing some emergency food for when all else fails so we are lugging a Costco sized bag of dried mango slices and another big bag of trail mix.
 We have beef jerky to gnaw on when we feel the need for some salty-ness.
 Which brings us to a very interesting but true fact: Cubans are banned from eating beef, making it one of the hottest underground commodities around.
 They are not allowed to either buy, sell or eat it.
 In fact, we hear that it’s more dangerous for Cubans to be caught in possession of beef than cocaine.
 A little more research is needed on our part to determine if we are even legally allowed to bring it into the country.